Carreau/pytest_covid/readme.md

 > going to find more cases.
 So I said to my people, slow the testing down —
 > please.

-The more failures you'll get the more tests it will skip.
+The more failures you get, the more tests it will skip.

 ```
 # pytest.ini